igagansran/igagansran/README.md

-- 👋 Hi, I’m @igagansran
+- 👋 Hi, I’m Gagan deep Singh
-- 👀 I’m interested in CS
+- 👀 I’m a Junior in CS at Texas Tech
-- 🌱 I’m currently learning Coding
+- 🌱 I’m currently improving myself each day in every era of life
-- 💞️ I’m looking to collaborate on Computer science
+- 💞️ I’m looking to collaborate on ML/AI using Python and Data Analysis/Engineering using SQL queries and Excel
 - 📫 How to reach me Mail - gsran972@gmail.com